Harkool/MAPLE/README.md

 The code expects trained model weights to be supplied separately.
 Download the pretrained checkpoints from the GitHub Releases page:
-`MAPLE pretrain`.
+`MAPLE pretrained checkpoints`.
 After downloading, arrange the files as shown below.

 For the Streamlit app, the default model folder is `MAPLE_checkpoints`.
 If that folder is not found, the app also tries `Model` and `checkpoints` under the